-You are invited to submit items of interest to Friends in chaplaincy, counseling, and related ministries to our web editor, Cheryl Bridges at firstname.lastname@example.org.
-We especially happy to share news about member publications, conferences, workshops, and other educational events, as well as job openings in the fields of pastoral care and counseling.
+You are invited to submit items of interest to Friends in chaplaincy, counseling, and related ministries to our web editor, Holly White at email@example.com.
+We also have a closed "Quakers in Pastoral Care and Counseling" Facebook group that is updated regularly with interesting articles and discussion topics pertaining to Quakerism and pastoral care.
+We are especially happy to share news about member publications, conferences, workshops, and other educational events, as well as job openings in the fields of pastoral care and counseling.

 Our Life is Love describes the transformational spiritual journey of the first Quakers, who turned to the Light of Christ within and allowed it to be their guide.
 Many Friends today use different language, but are still called to make the same journey.
 In our time people seeking deeper access to the profound teachings of Christianity want more than just beliefs, they want direct experience.
 Focusing on ten elements of the spiritual journey, this book is a guide to a Spirit-filled life that affects this world.